International child abduction in Mexico: Problems Locating Children

 One of the primary road blocks to Mexico's successful implementation of the Hague Abduction Convention is its inability to locate children.
-This issue has been cited numerous times in the US State Department's annual Compliance Reports.
+This issue has been cited multiple times in the US State Department's annual Compliance Reports.
 In some cases the US State Department has reported providing Mexican authorities with detailed information on the whereabouts of abducted children including the exact address where they are living but Mexican authorities still report an inability to locate the children.
 In one case it took over a year for an abducted child to be located.
 Once located a nearly three year legal battle ensued which was fought all the way to the Mexican Supreme Court which confirmed the lower courts decision ordering the child's return in June 2009.
 The abducting parent subsequently went back into hiding and the Supreme Courts order remains unenforced due to Mexico's inability to locate the child.
 In late 2009 the Mexican Central Authority gave a presentation at an international symposium on international child abduction where they cited improvements as a result of turning over the responsibility of locating children to the Mexican Federal Police, or AFI, rather than exclusively using Interpol who has no authority and must request the involvement of Mexican law enforcement to take any real measures in Mexico.